overbaard/multi-repo-ci/README.md

 * The name of the component repository
 * The organisation, or the user account to build it from
 * The name of the branch containing the feature
+* An optional `java-version` to use as a parameter to the generated [setup-java action](https://github.com/actions/setup-java).
+If not specified, whatever the administrator set up as the default will be used.
+This should only be specified for components that have a different java version than normal.

 Although I have used the upstream organisation for each of the components, they could point to branches in your (or your team mates') repositories.
 In addition, each component may have dependencies on a SNAPSHOT from another build.
 In the above example, we can see that:
 * `jboss-remoting` depends on `xnio`